neox1de/dotty/README.md

   skip_existing: false
 ```

-For a more detailed example configuration, checkout our [dotty.yaml](example/dotty.yaml) file.
+For a more detailed example configuration, checkout the [dotty.yaml](example/dotty.yaml) file.

 ## Contributing